RTYoungData/Credit-risk-modeling-LendingClub/README.md

-# Loan Default Risk Analysis
+# Credit Risk Modeling: Predicting Loan Default Using LendingClub Data

 This project analyzes LendingClub loan data to identify borrower characteristics associated with loan default and estimate the probability of default (PD) using logistic regression.